3astbeast/RedTailIndicators/README.md

 ### 🔴 [RedTail Volume](https://github.com/3astbeast/RedTail-Volume)

 A buy/sell volume separation indicator for NinjaTrader 8 that splits each bar's volume into estimated buying and selling pressure using OHLC proxy ratios, then stacks the winning side on top for instant visual read.
-Includes volume statistics panels and daily range tracking — all rendered in a dedicated sub-panel below the chart.
+Includes Ripster-style volume statistics panels and daily range tracking — all rendered in a dedicated sub-panel below the chart.

 **Buy/Sell Volume Separation**
 - Uses candle OHLC to calculate a proxy buy/sell ratio for each bar — (Close - Low) / Range for buyers, (High - Close) / Range for sellers